Yahoo welcomes release of Chinese writer jailed for email

-BEIJING Yahoo!
-(YHOO.O) welcomed on Monday the early release from prison of a prominent Chinese writer, jailed in 2005 for leaking state secrets abroad by email after Yahoo was accused of helping authorities identify him.
+BEIJING, Sept 9 Yahoo! welcomed on Monday the early release from prison of a prominent Chinese writer, jailed in 2005 for leaking state secrets abroad by email after Yahoo was accused of helping authorities identify him.

 Shi Tao was sentenced to 10 years in prison.